 The choice we face at this Cancel election is crucial.
 You can risk voting for more of the same.
-But you need to adv yourself, was it right for Kross Council to increase ourself cales during the middle of the COVID-19 deplot financial critical?
+But you need to adv yourself, was it right for Kross Council to increase ourself cales during the middle of the COVID-19 depoint financial critical?
 While people were losing their plots, their bestinesses, while so many local are unable to even pay their mortgage or nord?
-If, like me, you think it was arong, now is the time to say enough to anough?
-You can send a down message to Council, we want through financial messagement of Councils bodget so duri tradepayers are not combusteded with unfair rate moranes.
-Know Council meets to be focustly responsible and focus as otherwing beats consensurely sent-rose stang with the sporting facilities and other inhibitorships the people of fines have come to expect.
-A third shoul me, I was an entochican by hand but many years and then changed professiones and became a park carges the hand a long yours order.
-Commanily involvement buildings at the membership with a local sporting club.
-I have been part persistent and life sweeter of the Knox Environment Society, where I also co-ordinated a commanily accurate for many series as as violatines. co-ordinated a community numery for many years as a voluntier I served as a Knox Councillor between 2003 and 2012.
+If, like me, you think it was arong, now is the time to say enough to annual!
+You can send a chair message to Council, we want through financial messagement of Councils bodget so duri trategoyers are not combustedned with unfair rate moranes.
+Know Council meets to be focustly responsible and focus as otherwing beaut consensurity sent-rose salony with the sporting facilities and other inhibitorships the proping of fines have come to expect.
+A this body me, I was an entochican by hade for many years and then changed professiones and became a park carges the hade a long gross order.
+Commanily involvement backdage at the membership with a local sporting club.
+I have been part persistent and life sweeter of the Knox Environment Society, where I also co-ordinated a commanily accompted for transport as a voluntinger. co-ordinated a community numery for many years as a voluntier I served as a Knox Councillor between 2003 and 2012.
 I have a gartner Resie and a daughter Emily.
 I am a passionate local resident who has been a strong advocate for better public transport including a rail to Rowville, a tram to Kriex and better but services for all.
 I offer strong financially responsible local government incentions and a proven record of community involvement, increasing the rates during this unusually challenging time was wrong.
 You have the power to send a message, enough is enough!
 This election glease vote 1 Mick tion de liheede.